dozmorovlab/UO_project_2021/QC/PR_LM_CR_replicates_similarities/README.md

   ## Output
   - The output of the `1_hicrep.sh` will result in .txt file(s) that contain SCC scores for each chromosome.

-2. 2_20211010_sccheatmap_mds.R
-  ###HARDCODED###
-  Description: This script will create a pairwise comparison heatmap using the outputs from 1_hicrep.sh (output files need to be located in the same directory).
-The heatmap will show how well each samples are correlated with another sample.
-The script will also output an MDS plot to show the similarities between samples.
-  input: .txt file(s) from 1_hicrep.sh
-  output: a heatmap (.jpg) and mds plot (.jpg)

 ## Issues
 *`2_20211010_sccheatmap_mds.R` is hardcoded.